-- 57. The directive was memorialized in a memorandum from the Laredo Field Office dated January 13, 2017.
-The memorandum directs that "metering" procedures i.e. procedures to regulate and restrict the access of asylum seekers to POEs be implemented once case processing numbers exceed a certain (redacted) number, that such procedures are to be conducted "at the middle of the bridge," and that "all foreign nationals seeking a benefit are given an appointment window to return for processing."
-The Laredo Command Center is required to provide hourly updates to "local upper management," among others, who must also be notified once normal operations resume. - 58.
-In the months that followed, asylum seekers from Central America and elsewhere continued to seek access to the U.S. asylum process by presenting themselves at POEs along the U.S.-Mexico border, but many were turned back by, at the instruction of, or with the knowledge of CBP officials. - 59.
-On June 13, 2017, in questioning before the House Appropriations Committee, John P. Wagner, the Deputy Executive Assistant Commissioner for CBP's Office of Field Operations, admitted that CBP officials were turning back asylum applicants at ports of entry along the U.S. Mexico border.
+procedures-i.e. procedures to regulate and restrict the access of asylum seekers to POEs-be implemented once case processing numbers exceed a certain (redacted) number, that such procedures are to be conducted "at the middle of the bridge," and that "all foreign nationals seeking a benefit are given an appointment window to return for processing."
+The Laredo Command Center is required to provide hourly updates to "local upper management," among others, who must also be notified once normal operations resume.

+- 58. In the months that followed, asylum seekers from Central America and elsewhere continued to seek access to the U.S. asylum process by presenting themselves at POEs along the U.S.-Mexico border, but many were turned back by, at the instruction of, or with the knowledge of CBP officials. - 59.
+On June 13, 2017, in questioning before the House Appropriations Committee, John P. Wagner, the Deputy Executive Assistant Commissioner for OFO, admitted that CBP officials were turning back asylum applicants at POEs along the U.S.-Mexico border.
 When asked to comment on the numerous press reports that CBP officers at POEs had been "turning away individuals attempting to claim credible fear," Mr. Wagner acknowledged that CBP had indeed engaged in turnbacks, and argued the practice was justified by a lack of capacity.
-Mr. Wagner also stated on the record that
+Mr.